DevDeclann/Gmail-Signin-Remake/README.md

 # Gmail-Signin-Remake
 This was a challenge by me of course, this itself should not be used for any malicious intent!!!
+I do not condone any givin malicious activity used by this markup document.
+Cheers..

 # Image Of Remake